SpatialMem: Metric-Aligned Long-Horizon Video Memory for Language Grounding and QA

 \subsection{Metric Grounding and Relational Semantics}

 After alignment, the world frame is now upright with $+z$ as up, so vertical relations are now uniform and simple for direct saving.
-We used plain definitions: an object is \emph{on} a support when its bottom is roughly level with the support’s top and their footprints overlap; it is \emph{over/above} when it sits clearly higher; and \emph{below/under} when it sits clearly lower.
+We use plain definitions: an object is \emph{on} a support when its bottom is roughly level with the support’s top and their footprints overlap; it is \emph{over/above} when it sits clearly higher; and \emph{below/under} when it sits clearly lower.
 In practice, these predicates are implemented with fixed geometric heuristics in the aligned metric frame, using simple tolerance thresholds for height difference and footprint overlap.
 We keep the main text at the rule level for clarity, while exact thresholds are provided in the Supplementary Material.

-Lateral relations (\emph{left/right/front/behind}) are recorded as frame tags, since viewpoint changes can easily confuse these cues.
+Lateral relations (\emph{left/right/front/behind}) are recorded as frame tags, as viewpoint changes can confuse these cues.
 We reconcile these tags across views using anchors and retain them as view-local hints that can be fused with image understanding at query time.
 When cross-view evidence is insufficient or conflicting, we keep the relation as a local cue rather than forcing a global decision.
 This ensures local queries remain grounded in the intended view and maintain high accuracy.
-In short, vertical predicates are evaluated once in the global $z$-aligned frame, while lateral predicates are first egocentric and then consolidated into allocentric relations.
+In short, vertical predicates are evaluated once in the global $z$-aligned frame, while lateral predicates are first egocentric and then consolidated into allocentric relations where reliable support exists.